 Have Bad Credit but Need to Rent a Car?

 At Value Rental Car, we believe bad credit shouldn’t keep you from renting an affordable vehicle.
 We offer rental cars for people with bad credit, no credit, or no credit card.
-We also accept cash and debit card customers.
-If you’re flying into LAX, we offer complimentary pickup and drop off services right at the airport.
+Value Rental Car also accepts cash and debit card customers.
+We offer complimentary pickup and drop off services within 7 miles of either of our two locations.
 We also rent to drivers under the age of 25.
 Contact us the next time you’re in Los Angeles to get on the road today.